allenai/allentune/README.md

 To restrict the GPUs you run on, run the above command with `CUDA_VISIBLE_DEVICES=xxx`.

-When using allentune with your own allennlp modules, run it with the `--include-package xxx` flag, just like you would when running the `allennlp` command.

-The `search` command will output all results of experiments in the specified `--log-dir`, default output directory is `logs/`.

 **Note**: You can add the `--include-package XXX` flag when using allentune on your custom library, just like you would with allennlp.